 For details on resume critiques see, Select grammar and writing style options

-Resume Assistant is available in Word for Office 365 on Macs and Windows computers, and in Word Online.
+Resume Assistant is available in Word for Office 365 on Macs and Windows computers, and in Word for the web when you are signed in to your personal Microsoft account (not your work or school account).
 Only a few locale and language settings are supported.

 Note: Resume Assistant is available only when you're editing a document, so the ribbon button will appear dimmed when you've opened a document you don't have permission to edit, and any time you open a document as read-only.